Vyral/kevin-peete-recruiting/_posts/2019-01-31-remax-patriots-is-here-to-serve-you.md

 {% include youtube.html %}

-What are we at RE/MAX Patriots all about?
-You can follow along in today’s video to hear it from my special guest and son, Kevin Peete.
-In short, we’re here to tell you that we are a veteran-owned, Christian brokerage that believes we can make a difference in our clients’ lives.
-We’re a business with integrity, and it’s our pleasure to guide our clients in achieving their real estate goals.&nbsp;
+Are you looking for a brokerage with integrity?
+If so, it’s time to join RE/MAX Patriots.
+We are a veteran-owned, Christian brokerage, and we’re looking for talented agents to join us.
+We want to make a difference in our community, and in the lives of our clients, and we want your help in doing so.
+To hear more about who we are in the words of my main man, Kevin Peete, watch this short video.&nbsp;